-The company has recently called on its extensive experience of exploration of rift basins and has identified further potential prospect leads along the eastern margin of the basin.
+The company has recently called on its extensive experience of exploration of rift basins and has identified further potential prospect leads in Block 2B.
 These are currently work in progress and therefore have yet to be certified by a qualified reserves evaluator.
 These leads could nevertheless represent significant upside in the event of successful follow-up drilling in the lacustrine play.